 For the audition please ensure that you are wearing movement/dance clothes and appropriate footwear.
 Formal attire is not required.
-Please also bring a portfolio showing dance qualifications and evidence of any show work you have participated in.
-A short autobiography should also be included along with a piece of written work from your school or college.
+Please also bring a piece of written work from your school or college.

 Please note, students who live overseas and are unable to attend an interview/audition may submit a DVD and electronic portfolio demonstrating their dance work to date.